-Standardized testing continues this month for our kindergarten through eighth-grade students in Idaho and Texas.
-Thank you for helping to ensure that students are prepared each day to perform their best on the Iowa Assessments.
+Standardized testing continues this month for our kindergarten through seventh-grade students in Idaho, Nevada, and Texas.
+Thank you for helping to ensure that students are prepared each day to perform their best.

 In class this month, elementary and middle school students will commemorate Patriots’ Day.

 This day marks the anniversary of the Battles of Lexington and Concord, the first military engagements of the Revolutionary War, which were fought on April 19, 1775.
 On this date, the war began, but more importantly, a momentous idea took root—government of, by, and for the people.